l7mp/stunner/doc/DEPLOYMENT.md

 ## Deployment models

 STUNner supports various deployment models.
-First, it supports multiple [architectures](#architectural-models) where it can act as a simple headless STUN/TURN server or it can implement a fully fledged ingress gateway in front of a Kubernetes-based media server pool.
-Second, STUNner can run in one of two[control plane models](control-plane-models), based on whether the user manually supplies the dataplane configuration or there is a separate control plane that automatically reconciles the dataplane state based on a high-level [declarative API](https://gateway-api.sigs.k8s.io).
-Finally, there are multiple [ICE models](#ice-models), based on whether only the client connects via STUNner or both the client and the server are configured to use STUNner.
+First, it supports multiple [architectural models](#architectural-models) where it can act either as a simple headless STUN/TURN server or a fully fledged ingress gateway in front of an entire Kubernetes-based media server pool.
+Second, STUNner can run in one of two [control plane models](control-plane-models), based on whether the user manually supplies STUNner configuration or there is a separate STUNner control plane that automatically reconciles the dataplane state based on a high-level [declarative API](https://gateway-api.sigs.k8s.io).
+Finally, there are multiple [ICE models](#ice-models), based on whether only the client connects via STUNner or both the client and the server use STUNner to set up the media-plane connection.

 ## Architectural models